Voggastur/data-centric-dev-project/README.md

 ## 2. Features <a name="Features"></a>

-* The website is an online storage of heroes relating to role-play gamers who meet from time to time to play through an adventure that one friend will be the storyteller of and also act as game-master (judge).
+* The website is an online storage of heroes for role-play gamers who meet from time to time to play through an adventure that one friend will be the storyteller of.
-Upon completion of an adventure updating is needed for the heroes equipment and experiences, and this is what the website provides
+Upon completion of an adventure updating is needed for the heroes equipment and experience, and this is what the website is providing.

-* The player must destroy 8 Aliens with his spaceship equipped with 2 types of weaponry while avoiding Alien energybombs,
-* And he must do so before the aliens reach the left side of the screen.

-* The spaceship is controllable with arrows Up, Right, Down and Left, as well as Space for a rocket weapon and Ctrl for a laser cannon.

-* The two weapons have different properties, the rocket image has slightly wider and higher css rules and so has a higher chance to trigger the collisionDetection function,
-* and to imitate splash damage the rocket splices 2 alien out of the aliens array-object, however the laser cannon particles travel faster across the screen and is easier to hit the aliens with.

-* Start game menu shows the game title and a start game button, the start game button is animated via css and uses an .on("click") event to initialize the game via jQuery
+* 2 Collections were created in MongoDB in anticipation of the development project, originally I had less content per collection but I added some different aspects of each hero.

+* Heroes can be read, edited and deleted from the front page, another tab in the Nav leads to the add hero page which presents a form to insert a new hero into the database

+* Similarly Adventures can be read, edited and deleted from its' own link in the Nav, and similarly to add a new adventure you have to go to the Add adventure link

 * As all aliens are destroyed, an alert is made to notify the player of the Win Game, and a location.reload() repopulates the game with aliens